ClouDesire/docusaurus/docs/onboarding.md

 Each parameter is created and bound to a specific Product, but can be linked or not to one or more _Plans_.
 Each parameter can be marked as required, and its value can be _validated_ by providing a regular expression.
-In order to support customers to fully understand the meaning, each parameter has a _description_ and a _hint_.
+To support customers to fully understand the meaning, each parameter has a _description_ and a _hint_.